Armstrong Interview Paris, France

 ... when Socrates got the whole crash right.
 It picked the very day of the high in 2007 and they were calling it on the floor Armstrong’s Revenge.

 At the time, Armstrong was imprisoned for fraud and wasn't making ANY public predictions.
-BTW his Socrates computer was not running at the time.
+His Socrates computer was not running at the time.

 "Martin Armstrong the only one to forecast the Fall of the Berlin Wall"